mturley/PhraseCards/project/readme.md

 sudo service mongodb stop
 sudo mongod

-and then setting your path
+and then setting your path ^

 In the mongo terminal,
 type 'use data' to make a database called data
-Try inserting
-db.usercollection.insert({ "username" : "testuser1", "email" : "testuser1@testdomain.com" })
+Try inserting into the database db.usercollection.insert({ "username" : "testuser1", "email" : "testuser1@testdomain.com" })
+You can try printing it out by using this command db.usercollection.find()
 If done everything correctly, the /about should have a testuser1 printed on front screen.

+Colby is going to make a centralized database so this is just for testing purposes.
 ```